lisa-lumos/git/6-fail-to-push.md

 Added from web UI.
 ```

-And then could commit and push.
+And then could commit and push with no issues.

 ```sh
 $ git add .